mrdougwright/rubykin.github.io/methods.md

 In order to write and save several methods, it will be easier to create a file and run the code inside the file, so let’s do that.
 Exit the terminal by typing `exit`.

 Open up a text editor.
 I like using <a href="http://www.sublimetext.com/" target="_blank">Sublime</a>, but you can use any kind.
 There are several free text editors for download online.
+Or you can use <a href="http://repl.it/languages/Ruby" target="_blank">repl.it</a> without saving.

 Create a new file and type in the method we wrote above.

 ```ruby
 1. def hello